 - The original loading was 86.4 grains.
 I have seen as low as 66 grains.
 I ended up with 75 grains FFg.

 - Compact the powder as best you can.
 If you have a drop tube you can use that.
-I crushed the powder in with a dowel.
+I crushed the powder with a dowel.
 You may wish to drill a 1/2 inch diameter hole in a block of wood to hold your tube straight while you crush the powder.
-You do not want to the tube to break.
+You do not want the tube to break.